-As the Grand Bargain 2.0 comes to a close and signatories take stock of next steps, this policy brief draws on relevant literature, survey data and focus group discussions with 32 of ActionAid's WLO, WRO and YLO partners in 14 countries2 to provide an update on the engagement of ActionAid's partners with the Grand Bargain to date.3 and local civil society.
+As the Grand Bargain 2.0 comes to a close and signatories take stock of next steps, this policy brief draws on relevant literature, survey data and focus group discussions with 32 of ActionAid's WLO, WRO and YLO partners in 14 countries to provide an update on the engagement of ActionAid's partners with the Grand Bargain to date.

+The focal group discussions were conducted over a 4-day workshop on the Grand Bargain 2.0 structure, specifically with an outlook on localisation and the participation of national and local civil society.
 It brought together WROs, WLOs and YLOs to discuss the barriers and opportunities in these spaces.
 The paper summarises relevant recommendations made by the ActionAid's WRO, WLO and YLO partners, specifically around the need for flexible and long-term funding streams, capacity training and information sharing on the Grand Bargain structures.